 The dividend coverage ratio measures the number of times that a company could pay dividends to its shareholders.
 The concept is used by investors to estimate the risk of not receiving dividends.
-Thus, if a company has a high proportion of net earnings to its total annual amount of dividend payments, there is a low risk that the business will not be able to continue making dividend payments of the same amount.
+Thus, if a company has a high proportion of net income to its total annual amount of dividend payments, there is a low risk that the business will not be able to continue making dividend payments of the same amount.
 Conversely, if the ratio is less than one, the business may be borrowing money in order to make dividend payments, which is not sustainable.

 The formula for the dividend coverage ratio is to divide annual net income by the annual dividend, which is as follows:

-Annual net income ÷ Annual total of all dividends paid to common shareholders
+Annual net income ÷ Annual total of all dividends paid to common shareholders = Dividend coverage ratio

 A variation is to remove from the net income figure the amount of all required preferred dividend payments, since these payments are not really available to common shareholders.
 This modified version of the formula is: